TAI’s Potential Impact on the Tax Base

 Let us navigate this upcoming transition with thoughtfully designed policies, strong global coordination, and a commitment to economic prosperity for all.

-Thanks to Yolanda Lannquist, Michael Mills, Carter Price, David Gamage, Darien Shanske, Tam Trinh, Trish Ieong, and Tom Mulligan for their feedback on this piece.
+Thanks to Andrey Fradkin, Yolanda Lannquist, Michael Mills, Carter Price, David Gamage, Darien Shanske, Trish Ieong, Anna Yelizarova, and Tom Mulligan for their feedback on this piece.